TDS Notice

 Yes.
 The aggregate payments to the same vendor during the financial year exceed Rs.
 30,000, which triggers Section 194J.
 The applicable rate is 10%.
 You should deduct Rs.
 4,500 (10% of Rs.
 45,000) from the remaining payment.

-TDS is your statutory obligation, not the vendor's choice.
-You can inform the vendor that TDS is mandated by law regardless of their tax situation.
-If they have a nil TDS certificate from their Assessing Officer under Section 197, ask them to provide it.
+TDS is your statutory obligation.
+If the vendor has a nil TDS certificate from their Assessing Officer under Section 197, ask them to provide it.
 Without that, you must deduct.
 The vendor can claim the TDS as credit against their own tax liability.

 Book this service on Ollvy